Multi-Symmetry Ensembles: Improving Diversity and Generalization via Opposing Symmetries

-\paragraph{Forming the ensemble.} The contrastive pretraining step ensures that the representation learners have the appropriate equivariance and invariances.
+where $H$ denotes the cross-entropy loss function and $|G|$ denotes the order or cardinality of the group, i.e. number of elements.
+As an example, for the group of 4-fold rotations, $g$ takes on values in $\{0,1,2,3\}$ corresponding to $T_g$ in $\{0^{\circ}, 90^{\circ}, 180^{\circ}, 270^{\circ}\}$ rotation respectively.
+The sum over $g$ is explained as follows; for every input, four versions are created for each of the 4 possible rotations and a cross-entropy loss is applied with their corresponding label in $\{0,1,2,3\}$.
+The combined optimization objective of an equivariant model for a batch of $B$ samples is $\mathcal{L} = \sum_{m=1}^{M} \mathcal{L}_{CL}^m + \lambda \mathcal{L}_{eq}^m$. \rebutadd{Here, the InfoNCE loss $\mathcal{L}_{CL}^m$ encourages invariance only to $T_{base}$, i.e. $T_m$ is not included in the set of augmentations.} \paragraph{Forming the ensemble.} The contrastive pretraining step ensures that the representation learners have the appropriate equivariance and invariances.
 The next step is to convert these pretrained models into classifiers.
 This can be done using two methods: linear-probing or fine-tuning.
 Linear-probing involves training a logistic regression model to map the learned representations to the semantic classes while keeping the pretrained models frozen.
 Fine-tuning, on the other hand, allows the pretrained models to be updated during training, often resulting in higher accuracies on the same dataset.
 In this work, we always use fine-tuning to convert the pretrained models to classifiers unless specified otherwise.
+We propose two strategies for ensembling these classifiers: (1) \textit{Random} and (2) \textit{Greedy}. \rebutadd{In both cases, we start by selecting a random model from the leading hypothesis and sequentially add models until the ensemble has $M$ members.}

+\rebutadd{(1) \textit{Random}: \mse under the \textit{Random} strategy alternates between the two functional classes at every stage, where a random model from that functional class is sampled without replacement, i.e. \mse always consist of models from both hypotheses.} The baselines under the \textit{Random} strategy is equivalent to randomly selecting $M$ models.

-We propose two strategies for ensembling these classifiers: (1) \textit{Random} and (2) \textit{Greedy}.
-The Random strategy involves randomly selecting groups of M models.
-On the other hand, the Greedy strategy is inspired by the approach of \cite{hyperparameter_ens}.
-It starts by selecting a random model from the leading hypothesis on the pre-training dataset, and then adding members to the ensemble sequentially.
-At each iteration, the best model is chosen based on the validation set score by searching over all models.
-We compute the ensemble prediction $\bar{f}(\mathbf{x})$ by taking the mean of the member's \textit{prediction probabilities} $\bar{f}(\mathbf{x}) = \frac{1}{M} \sum_{i=1}^M f_i (\mathbf{x})$.
+\rebutadd{(2) \textit{Greedy}:} The \textit{Greedy} strategy is inspired by the approach of \cite{hyperparameter_ens}.
+At each stage, the best model is chosen based on the validation set score by searching over all models.